daronphang/programming-resources/architectures/distributed-systems/coordination/mutual-exclusion.md

 In this case, a process wanting to access the resource first requires the permission from other processes.
 There are many ways toward granting such permission.

 Virtually all algorithms suffer badly in the event of crashes.
 Special measures and additional complexity must be introduced to avoid having a crash bring down the entire system.
 It is somewhat ironic that distributed algorithms are generally more sensitive to crashes than centralized ones.
-In this sense, **centralized mutual exclusion is widely applied**: it is simple to understand the behavior, and relatively easy to increase the fault tolerance of the centralized server.
+In this sense, **centralized mutual exclusion with fencing token is widely applied**: it is simple to understand the behavior, and relatively easy to increase the fault tolerance of the centralized server.

 ### Centralized algorithm